nosterdream/hard-hat-detection/README.md

 You can find models from the [link](https://drive.google.com/drive/folders/1E6vjbpqiOCytXphIZB0OnvG45-WvTkH7?usp=sharing).
 The model last_hardhat_200_epochs.pt have to be in the directory root\models and yolov8x.pt in the root directory.

+I've created new version of hard hat detection model with YOLO11.
+You can check it [here](https://github.com/nosterdream/hard-hat-detection-2).

 ## Table of Contents